OragonEfreet/banjo/docs/api.md

 ## Free

-Freeing the the act of releasing the memory directly used by the object's structure.
+The **fre** function releases the memory directly used by the object's structure.
 This is done by calling the general-purpose #bj_free function on an *empty* or *uninitialized* object:

 \dot